logoPostPlanify

 • Editing is painful: many times you’ll delete and re-upload if you spot a typo

-• No workflow features: approvals, multiple brands, cross-posting, reusable hashtag sets, etc.
+• No workflow features: approvals, multiple brands, cross-posting, reusable hashtag sets, etc. For teams, team collaboration features in third-party tools solve this.

 Quick pro tip